MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 Alright!
 We've managed to make a solution build but we have nothing else to work with!
 Fear not, the API defines the `ILogger` interface and the basic `Logger` class for us!
 More info on the [Build Loggers docs](https://docs.microsoft.com/visualstudio/msbuild/build-loggers){:target="_blank"}.

-Let's just take everything we can get:
+Let's just take everything we can get from the build:

 {% highlight c# %}
 public class AllMessagesLogger : Logger